-- An approximation of the full economic value of the forest sector in 2012 is €2.3 billion, when both indirect and induced effects are taken into account; - The total GVA of the Forest sector was €1,096.5m in 2012; - The total value of economic activity in the Growing/Harvesting sector in 2012 was €387m; - For every €1 of economic activity generated in the growing and Harvesting subsector a further €0.78 is generated in the wider economy in 2012; - The total value of economic activity in the wood processing sector in 2012 was €1389.1m; - For every €1 of economic activity in wood processing an extra €0.66 is generated in the wider economy in 2012; - The number of people employed directly in the forestry and logging sector has averaged 2,600 between 1998 and 2012; - The overall value of both the growing and harvesting sub-sector and wood processing subsector has grown by 46% and 39% respectively since 2003; - The number of people employed directly in the wood-processing subsector has decreased since the economic downturn in 2008; - Over 18,000,000 forest visits took place in 2005; - In 2013, €108 million was spent on planting grants, maintenance grants, annual premium payments and grant aid for forest roads.
+- An approximation of the full economic value of the forest sector in 2012 is €2.3 billion, when both indirect and induced effects are taken into account; - The total GVA of the Forest sector was €1,096.5m in 2012; - The total value of economic activity in the Growing/Harvesting sector in 2012 was €387m; - For every €1 of economic activity generated in the growing and Harvesting subsector a further €0.78 is generated in the wider economy in 2012; - The total value of economic activity in the wood processing sector in 2012 was €1389.1m; - For every €1 of economic activity in wood processing an extra €0.66 is generated in the wider economy in 2012; - The number of people employed directly in the forestry and logging sector has averaged 2,600 between 1998 and 2012; - In 2010 direct and induced employment supported by the forest sector was estimated to be 5,530 persons.
+While in the wood processing sector direct and induced employment was estimated to be 6,410 persons. - The overall value of both the growing and harvesting sub-sector and wood processing subsector has grown by 46% and 39% respectively since 2003; - The number of people employed directly in the wood-processing subsector has decreased since the economic downturn in 2008; - Over 18,000,000 forest visits took place in 2005; - In 2013, €108 million was spent on planting grants, maintenance grants, annual premium payments and grant aid for forest roads.